 - Shake out any remaining drops and allow the device to air dry.

-Disinfect your nebulizer by repeating these four steps and adding 2 to 3 drops of white vinegar to your distilled water and then run a full cycle.
+Disinfect your portable nebulizer machine by repeating these steps and adding 2 to 3 drops of white vinegar to your distilled water and then run a full cycle.
 After this solution is nebulized, run one more cycle of just distilled water.
 Wipe out the medicine cup with distilled water to ensure there is no vinegar residue left over.

 The illnesses that you can use an inhaler for a fewer than with a nebulizer.
 Your doctor is more likely to recommend that you use nebulized therapy when you have a virus like bronchitis or pneumonia.